TheGoldenEye/cointracking_dpos/README.md

 You can use the comment field for your own purposes.

 For each account all transactions will be checked:
-* Outgoing transactions are considered as donations to other (foreign) accounts / users etc.
+* Outgoing transactions to
+  - own account: Create "Withdrawal" (if `createInternalTx` is set)
+  - external account: Create a "Spent" and a corresponding "Income" record in the 2nd *_ext.csv
+  - ignored account: -
+  - all other accounts: Create a "Donation" to the account (user)
-* Incoming transactions are considered as gift from other accounts / users etc.
+* Incoming transactions from

-To filter out tx to/from own accounts, exchange accounts or other accounts to ignore, please use the `accountDatas.ignore` list
+  - own account: Create "Deposit" (if `createInternalTx` is set)
+  - external account: Create "Income" and a corresponding "Spend" record in the 2nd *_ext.csv
+  - ignored account: -
+  - all other accounts: Create a "Gift" from the account (user)

 In the `nodes` section you can change the defaults and define your own nodes to use (**node must allow API access**)
 * `newApi`: the core 1.0 API should be used or not